 Charlottesville Population Growth

 Charlottesville’s population grew significantly during its earliest years through the 1970s.
 However, growth slowed considerably in the 1980s and 1990s before declining slightly at the time of the 2000 census.
-However, by the next 10-year census, population was on the upswing once again.
+However, by the next 10-year census, the population was on the upswing once again.
 The most recent estimates show that the population has grown by almost 8% since the last census, putting Charlottesville on the path to soon hitting 50,000 residents.